Wolox/tech-guides/frontend/angular/style-guide.md

 ### Module and Routing by screen

-A screen can contain some specific sections and components, so try to create module and routing.module by screen.
-Also remember in Angular the main concept is module.
+A screen can contain specific sections and components, so try to create module and routing.module by screen.
+Keep in mind that in Angular the main concept is modularization.

 Module for Home screen, this is very important for [lazy loading](#lazy-loading) and [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)